aequa-tech/annotation-platform/README.md

 Database: `postgresql`
 Testing with: `rspec`

-Views are written in slim
+Views are written in `slim`

+Javascript and Css bundled with `esbuild`
+Css with `bootstrap`

+Forms with `simple_form`

 ## Setup

-run:
+Run:

 ```bash
 bin/setup
 ```

-check application by starting server:
+Check application by starting server:

 ```bash
 bin/dev